Plexi09/Argus/README.md

 # Argus Plugin

-*Moderator Utilities for the Sunrise Network*
+*Moderator Utilities for the Sunrise Network.
+As of December 28th 2025 the project is no longer maintained.
+Developpement may resume at some point in the future.*

 ---